-Group H Uses in Building Code.

-- (b): Resident-Operator.
+- (5) Home Occupation.
+Types of work that can be conducted in a residence with little to no impact on the surrounding lots.
+Home occupations are secondary to the primary use of the lot, residential. - (a) Prohibited Uses.
+Prohibited uses include animal boarding, dispatch center, restaurants, sale or stoarge of firearms, outdoor storage, vehicle or large equipment storage and repair, and all uses listed under High Hazard Group H Uses in Building Code. - (b).
+Resident-Operator.
 The operator of the home occupation must be a full time resident of the lot in which the business is associated. - (c) Employees.
 A maximum of two (2) nonresident employees are permitted on premises at one time. - (d) Signs.
 No more than one nameplate sign permitted with a maximum size of one (1) square foot.
 It may not be internally illuminated. - (e) Secondary Building.
 Home occupation may be located in a secondary building. - (f) Exterior Building Appearance.
 No exterior building changes are permitted; there must be no visible evidence of the existence of a home occupation beyond the permitted signage, including outdoor storage of materials related to the use. - (g) Operational Impacts.
 No home occupation or equipment used with a home occupation may cause odor, vibration, noise, electrical interference or fluctuation in voltage measured at the lot line. - (h) Customers.
-Customers or clients are permitted at the home occupation during the hours of 8:00 AM to 8:00 PM. - [1] No more than two (2) customers or clients are permitted at a given time, except in the case of a classes, such as art, music, cooking, or fitness classes, where up to four (4) clients are permitted at one time. - [2] A Special Use Permit is required for a home occupation providing classes with five (5) or more clients at a time. - (i) Customer Parking.
+Customers or clients are permitted at the home occupation during the hours of 8:00 AM to 8:00 PM. - [1] No more than two (2) customers or clients are permitted at a given time, except in the case of a classes, such as art, music, cooking, or fitness classes, where up to four (4) clients are permitted at one time. - [2] A Special Use Permit is required for a home occupation providing classes with five (5) or more clients at a time. - (i).
+Customer Parking.
 Customer parking may occur off-street or on-street, where permitted. - (j) Deliveries.
-Deliveries are permitted during the hours of 8:00 AM to 8:00 PM and are permitted through the common residential delivery services. - (k) In-Home Day Care Facility.
-In-Home Day Care Facility is a permitted home occupation.
-There are two types, a family day care serving up to six (6) participants and a group day care serving seven (7) to twelve (12) participants. - [1] An active license is required to operate any size in-home day care. - [2] Group day care facilities requires approval through a special use permit. - [2] Refer to 50-4.4C(3) Day Care for outdoor play area requirements. - (I) Medical Marihuana.
+Deliveries are permitted during the hours of 8:00 AM to 8:00 PM and are permitted through the common residential delivery services. - (k) In-Home Day Care Facilities.
+In-Home Day Care Facility is a permitted home occupation when serving up to six (6) participants. - [1] In-home day care facility serving seven or more participants requires a special use permit. - [2] Refer to 50-4.4C(3) Day Care for outdoor play area requirements. - (I) Group Day Care. - (m) Medical Marihuana.
 Medical Marihuana is a permitted home occupation when a primary caregiver who has agreed and is registered with the State of Michigan to assist with a qualifying patient's use of medical marihuana.
-In the districts where medical marihuana is permitted or is Permitted with Development Standards (PD), the following standards apply: - [1] Michigan Medical Marihuana Act Compliance.
-The medical use of marihuana and marihuana-infused products shall comply at all times and in all circumstances with the Michigan Medical Marihuana Act, 2008 Initiated Law #1, MCL 333.26421 et seq. ("Act") and the Administrative Rules promulgated by the State of

-Michigan ("Administrative Rules") pursuant to the Act, as they may be amended from time to time.
+In the districts where medical marihuana is permitted or is Permitted with Development Standards (PD), the following standards apply:

+[1] Michigan Medical Marihuana Act Compliance.
+The medical use of marihuana and marihuana-infused products shall comply at all times and in all circumstances with the Michigan Medical Marihuana Act, 2008 Initiated Law #1, MCL 333.26421 et seq. ("Act") and the Administrative Rules promulgated by the State of Michigan ("Administrative Rules") pursuant to the Act, as they may be amended from time to time.